Chad-Graham/pythonvalley/README.md

-# pythonvalley

-# Stardew Valley clone using pygame
+Stardew Valley clone in Python

+Requirements:
+Python
+Pygame

+IN VSCode initialize .venv in root folder, local install python & pygame ( if not installed globally) Run main.py file in code folder